ClinchIO/ClinchKit/README.md

 ### Manual Installation

-1. Add the `ClinchKit.framework` to your Xcode project (you can get it from [GitHub](https://github.com/ClinchIO/ClinchKit/tree/master)).
+1. Copy the `ClinchKit.framework` to your Xcode project (you can get it from [GitHub](https://github.com/ClinchIO/ClinchKit/tree/master)).

 2. Add `ClinchKit.framework` to the `Embedded Binaries` section in your application target.
 You'll find `Embedded Binaries` in the `General` section of the target.

-3. Make sure you are linking the following frameworks: `CoreData`
+3. Link to the following frameworks: `CoreData`

 ### CocoaPods